zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

 **Takeaways**
 * Prefer non-member non-friend functions to member functions.
 Doing so increases encapsulation, packaging flexibility, and functional extensibilit

-### Declare non-member functions when type conversions should apply to all parameters
+### Item 24.
+Declare non-member functions when type conversions should apply to all parameters

 Having classes support implicit conversions is generally a bad idea, but there are exceptions.
-For example, a numerical Rational class.
+For example, a numerical `Rational` class.
-Having int and float being able to implicit convert to Rational is not a bad idea.
+Having `int` and `float` being able to implicit convert to `Rational` is not a bad idea.

 You may have this
 ```cpp